You must prime over surfaces before applying paint. But, how long does primer take to dry?

 - Turn off the hairdryer after 10 minutes.

 2. By Improving Ventilation

-Most primers air-dry which means the primer will dry faster if exposed to cool air.
-To use this method,
+Most undercoats air-dry which means the coating will dry faster if exposed to cool air.
+To improve the air circulation:

 - Turn on the fans.

 - Open all doors and Windows.

 - Switch the air conditioner to fan or blow mode.

 High humidity or moisture level in the atmosphere means the udnercoat will take longer to dry.
 This is very common when you paint during cold weather or the cold winter months.

 A dehumidifier can help to reduce the effects of humidity on the coating.
 For this method, you’ll need a dehumidifier.
 The dehumidifier will draw moisture from the air and release dry air in the process.